zilishen/documentation/content/nms/acm/releases/known-issues.md

 #### Description

-Multiple entries are selected when gateway proxy hostnames are the same
+Multiple entries are selected when gateway proxy hostnames are the same.
 #### Workaround

 There is no impact to functionality